- Clinical science

 - Cardiac effects

-- Cardiac failure: Elderly patients often present with features of cardiac failure (e.g., pedal edema, dyspnea on exertion).
+- Cardiac failure: elderly patients often present with features of cardiac failure (e.g., pedal edema, exertional dyspnea).

 Overview of changes in hormone levels